dpastorgalan/personal_web/content/authors/admin/_index.md

   - name: Tohoku University
     url: ""
 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include plate tectonics, paleogeogrphy and geodynamics.

 # Interests to show in About widget
 interests: